dragontaoran/sleev/paper.md

 # SMLE for linear regression

 In this section, we briefly introduce the SMLEs for linear regression.
-The SMLEs for logistic regression are similar to linear regression and described in the [package vignette](https://github.com/dragontaoran/sleev/blob/main/vignettes/sleev_vignette.pdf).Suppose that we want to fit a standard linear regression model for a continuous outcome $Y$ and covariates $\mathbf{X}$:
+The SMLEs for logistic regression are similar to linear regression and described in the [package vignette](https://github.com/dragontaoran/sleev/blob/main/vignettes/sleev_vignette.pdf).
+Suppose that we want to fit a standard linear regression model for a continuous outcome $Y$ and covariates $\mathbf{X}$:
 $Y = \alpha + \boldsymbol{\beta}^{T}\mathbf{X} + \epsilon$, where